Evans Clark: Twentieth Century Fund

 In 1928, Clark became the first executive director of the Twentieth Century Fund (founded by Boston merchant Edward A. Filene), a role he served until 1958.

 The fund conducted economic research and fostered public education on economic problems.
-Under Clark, the Fund began its own research into controversial areas, "working on the theory that controversy is an index of a topic's importance and of the need for its objective study."
+Under Clark, the fund began its own research into controversial areas, "working on the theory that controversy is an index of a topic's importance and of the need for its objective study."
 Topics included: consumer credit, pre-payment group medical service, economic sanctions in relation to peace, internal debts of the United States of America, old age security, and labor cartels.

-From 1958 to his death in 1970, Evans remained a member of the Fund's board of trustees.
+From 1958 to his death in 1970, Evans remained a member of the fund's board of trustees.

 Other efforts

 In 1935, Evans became an economic advisor to the New York City Housing Authority, which he served until 1937.
 Concurrently, he served as chairman of the board of directors of the National Public Housing Conference.
 Concurrently, he served as chairman of the New York State Adjustment Board of the National Recovery Administration.

 In 1937, he served on the panel of arbitrators of the New York City Labor Relations Board.

 In 1944, Clark was a major co-founder of the Health Insurance Plan of Greater New York, a non-profit organization that eventually provided medical care through 30 groups to more than 750,000 people in the New York City area.

 After World War II, he became a champion for world peace and offered his views for the post-war world publicly: We as a people know much more clearly now than we did when the last war ended what we want of the peace.
 We want no more Depression this time.
-We want work; we want to be able to buy, with the money we earn, decent food, clothing and homes to live in; we want security in illness and old age; we want our children educated; and we want at least some of the luxuries that science and machinery have paraded be fore our eyes—an automobile, a radio, household conveniences.
+We want work; we want to be able to buy, with the money we earn, decent food, clothing and homes to live in; we want security in illness and old age; we want our children educated; and we want at least some of the luxuries that science and machinery have paraded before our eyes—an automobile, a radio, household conveniences.